When Does Training Start?

 How Do I Register?

-- A completed online registration and full tuition payment is required prior to participating in team sponsored training.
+- A completed online registration and tuition payment is required prior to participating in team sponsored training.

 - Ski team athletes are required to have a completed liability waiver and medical release form submitted prior to participating at any team sponsored events.